aswathyseb/markerdb/README.md

 **3.Blast databases:** Indicate the BLAST database from which to extract marker sequences.
 If the database is not in the system path, provide its absolute path, including the prefix.
 For example /export/refs/nt/nt.

-**Synonyms file**
+**4. Synonyms file:** A comma separated file with alternative names for the marker genes.
+This file is provided in this repository.
+Users can edit the file to add additional markers and specify it from the commandline as

 The tool additionally requires a comma separated synonyms file with alternative names for the marker genes.
 This file is provided in this repository.
-Users can edit the file to add additional markers and specify it from the commandline as
+Users can edit the file to add additional markers.

-    markerdb create -m COI -t taxa.txt -b blastdb/demo -s synonyms.csv

 **Outputs**